bigcode-project/bigcode-analysis/data_analysis/near-deduplication/README.md

 3. Query the index.
 Querying can scale with multiple cores, but it requires the system to support copy-on-write forking mechanism.
 4. Cluster duplicate minhashes and post-process the results.
 Building a graph (slow) and finding connected components (fast) is another bottleneck that ties to single core performance (networkit uses OpenMP for some algorithms, but not all of them).

-Some stats for reference: It took about 6 hours to run this script for the python permissive license dataset on a 80-core 1.8TB RAM machine.
+Some stats for reference: It took about 6 hours to run this script for the python permissive license dataset (176G) on a 80-core 1.8TB RAM machine (GCP M1).